 Bottom line

 Your hotel stay can set the tone for your entire trip, so it's crucial to start on the right foot.
-Do your homework before you grab one of your best credit cards and book a room.
+Do your homework before you grab one of your best travel credit cards and book a room.
 A little vigilance and preparation go a long way.

 One smart strategy is to vet your hotel online beforehand by checking out sites like Tripadvisor, as customer reviews can tell a compelling story.